ChriiiZn/altV-simple-snow-js/README.md

 Is it my first resources

-Snow with driving physic, footsteps...
+Snow with drive physic, footsteps...

-feel free to use
+-copy into resources Directory
+-and update your server.cfg with "snow"

+FEEL FREE TO USE